Jon McBride Software Testing and Research

-Jon McBride Testing and Research (JSTAR) is a subgroup within the NASA IV&V Program’s IV&V office.
+Jon McBride Software Testing and Research (JSTAR) is a subgroup within NASA’s IV&V Program.
 JSTAR’s main role consists of providing computer simulations of embedded spacecraft environments.
 These simulations allow spacecraft software to be tested, verified, and validated.
-JSTAR performs research and developmental efforts in order to improve testing methods and is also responsible for managing and enhancing the JSTAR laboratory network.
+JSTAR performs developmental efforts to improve testing methods and is also responsible for managing and enhancing the JSTAR laboratory network.

-To learn more about JSTAR, take a look into the team’s Capabilities and Technologies, current Projects, history with Small Satellite Missions, and Who We Are as a whole.
+To learn more about JSTAR, take a look into the team’s Capabilities and Technologies and Who We Are as a whole.

 Capabilities and Technologies

-JSTAR has been formed to provide NASA IV&V with the ability to verify and validate mission outcomes through what is known as Independent Testing.
+JSTAR was formed to provide NASA’s IV&V Program with the ability to verify and validate mission outcomes through what is known as Independent Testing.
 The team found that the most successful way to provide this service is through the creation of software-only simulation environments.
 JSTAR’s wide set of skills has led to many advancements in the field of software-only simulation.

 To read specifics about the capabilities and technologies utilized by the JSTAR team, look at what goes into each JSTAR Simulation.